cbushdor/MyHeadersFill_file/vimrc/README.md

     12	" ------------------------------------------------------
 ```

-The script tht perform that is:
+The script that perform that is:

 ```
     15	augroup updateVersionNumberPL